KotoLLC/peacenik/docs/README.md

 ### What's a message hub?

 It's where your messages are stored.
 Anyone can install a message hub for themselves and their friends.
+So you don't need to install one if a connected friend has one already.

-### What if neither I, nor my friends, has a message hub?
+### What if I / my friends have no hub?

 Then you're stuck on the default message hub, where messages disappear a week after they're posted.
 Oh, and you also won't be able to create groups, which are a lot like Facebook groups.